pawancogo/luxe-threads-backend/docs-md/manual-testing/be/03_Admin_Management.md

 ---

-## Test Case 3.2: View All Admins - Non-Super Admin
+## Test Case 3.2: View All Admins - Non-Super Admin => Tested by pawan

 **Prerequisites**:
 - Logged in as Product Admin (or any non-super admin)